Published in

 Dimensions20 in x 15.5 in

-The Lady with an Ermine is one of the finest paintings by Leonardo da Vinci, after Mona Lisa.
+The Lady With an Ermine is one of the finest Leonardo da Vinci paintings after the Mona Lisa.
 Before we look at the painting, let me tell you about its subject.
 It portrays Cecilia Gallerani, the striking beauty, born into Milan’s educated middle-class family.
 Her father was a diplomat and financial agent, and her mother was the daughter of a noted law professor.
-In a few years, we would see how Ludovico Sforza was captivated by her beauty and impregnated her with his baby.
-However, the destiny of Ludovico was with Beatrice, as their marriage promise was already done by the time Beatrice was five.
-However, after Cecilia gives birth to his baby, Ludovico arranges for her to marry a wealthy count.
-Following this, he commissioned Leonardo to paint her portrait.
+In a few years, we learn that Ludovico Sforza is captivated by her beauty and impregnates her with his baby.
+However, the destiny of Ludovico was with Beatrice, as both their families promised a marriage between the two when Beatrice happened to be five.
+However, after Cecilia gives birth to his baby, Ludovico arranges her marriage to a wealthy count.
+Following this, he commissions Leonardo to paint her portrait.

-And as a result, the artist painted a stunning and innovative masterpiece.
-Painted in oil on a walnut panel, the artwork is so emotionally charged and alive that it completely transformed the art of portraiture.
+The artist painted the stunning and innovative Lady With an Ermine in oil on a walnut panel.
+The artwork is so emotionally charged and alive that it completely transformed the art of portraiture.
 John Pope Hennessy called it,

 “the first painting in the European art to introduce the idea that a portrait may express the sitter’s thoughts through posture and gesture.”